copier-org/copier/docs/configuring.md

     Instead, CLI/API definitions **will extend** those from `copier.yml`.

-    !!! example Example CLI usage to copy only a single file from the template
+    !!! example "Example CLI usage to copy only a single file from the template"

         ```sh
         copier --exclude '*' --exclude '!file-i-want' copy ./template ./destination